yehuda-lev/pyrogram/docs/source/start/examples/index.rst

-    :doc:`use_inline_bots`, "Query an inline bot (as user) and send a result to a chat" :doc:`bot_keyboards`, "Send normal and inline keyboards using regular bots" :doc:`raw_updates`, "Handle raw updates (old, should be avoided)"
+    :doc:`use_inline_bots`, "Query an inline bot (as user) and send a result to a chat" :doc:`bot_keyboards`, "Send normal and inline keyboards using regular bots" :doc:`raw_updates`, "Handle raw updates (old, should be avoided)" :doc:`send_voice_message`, "Download audio file and reupload as Voice Message with waveforms"

 For more advanced examples, see https://github.com/ColinShark/Pyrogram-Snippets.